jetcode-org/scrub.js/docs/en/colliders.md

-# Collisions and Tags in ScrubJS: Comprehensive Guide
+# Colliders, touches, and tags

 This guide covers the system for handling interactions between objects through colliders, working with collisions, and grouping objects using tags.